 Each employee must understand the specific role they play in achieving the goals and vision.
 This is process drives accountability by clarifying each team member’s key responsibilities and how their success is measured (KPIs).
 This is the critical connection between a plan and the execution of the plan.

 How do you do this?
-We’ve written about this process here, but ultimately each company goal needs to be shared with each employee.
-You need to activate each employees creativity and ask them how they can help.
+We’ve written about this process here, but ultimately the company goals need to be shared with each employee.
+You need to activate each employee’s creativity and ask them how they can help.
 This process drives greater engagement and results.

 A Process For Solving Problems (Fires)

-Along with keeping the business on track is a businesses problem solving process.
+Along with keeping the business on track is a business problem-solving process.
 No business is static.
 Since every business encounters problems, each business needs a process for keeping the business out of fire-fighting mode by identifying and solving business “fires” in a systematic way.

 Without this process, a business can quickly become overwhelmed with all the problems and not make progress on its goals.